briatte/dsr/README.md

 ## 12. Extensions

-Students manifested an interest in text and maps, so let's cover this, plus mentions to other things like databases, version control and dynamic documents.
+Students manifested an interest in text and maps, so let's cover this, plus mentions of other things like databases, version control and dynamic documents.

 <!-- `>` __[Slides][s12]__   -->
 `>` Demo 1: __[Mapping life expectancy worldwide][s12-1]__